Is it true that everyone can write?

 5. Avoid Redundancy

-- If you’re trying to explain the same subject try to use another word for it.
-For example:
+- If trying to explain the same subject try not to repeat the same phrasing as when it was previously used.

 Don’t: Try to post your social media postings at the same time and days

 Do: Try to schedule your social media postings at the same time and days.

 - Try to avoid repetitive phrasing and examples.

 - Again, fluff words do not equal quality content.

 - Words such as ‘very’, ‘rather’, ‘actually’ often does nothing to sentences – they don’t add any extra value.

 - Instead, they just make sentences longer than they’re supposed to.